Lessons From A Jiu Jitsu 24 Hour Event

 e) Take notes

-I take notes every class.
+I always take notes in all of my jiu jitsu classes (yes I bring a notepad to class!).
 Doing so improves retention of information a lot.
-I knew that the night would become a blur if I didn’t take notes to review later and I didn’t want to pass up the learning that a 24 hour session would give me.
+I knew that the night would become a blur if I didn’t take notes to review later and I didn’t want to pass up the learning that a 24 hour event would give me.

-Prior to attempting this challenge, I wanted to be confident in my physicality, strength, perseverance and willpower.
+Prior to attempting this 24 hour event, I wanted to be confident in my physicality, strength, perseverance and willpower.
 From a fitness perspective, I felt quite on point.
-I have been upping my training schedule to a minimum of 2 hours of BJJ each night and a 1 hour weights session or run each morning.
+I have been upping my training schedule to a minimum of 2 hours of jiu jitsu classes each night and a 1 hour weights session or run each morning.
 On Sundays, I do both the weights and run as well as a 30 minute swim and 30 minute yoga session.
 This would have been impossible to maintain had I not progressed slowly into such a physical work load.

 In addition, I regularly aim to put myself out of my comfort zone when training.
 In BJJ, that means focusing the majority of my training on my weakest areas (at the moment that’s guard passing), and in weight training that is core (dead lifts, squats and overhead press).
 Furthermore, I have recently added swimming to my routine.

 I am a terrible swimmer, it feels like I am drowning moving forward.
 Despite this, within two months of taking swimming seriously, I improved my capacity to keep swimming continuously from 1 lap up to 14 laps.
 It sucked and I still don’t enjoy it, but it is a massive mental win.
-This confidence translated into my ability to keep training throughout the night.
+This confidence translated into my ability to keep training throughout the night of the 24 hour event.

-Goal setting was also a key component of my mindset going in.
+Goal setting was also a key component of my mindset going in to the 24 hours of jiu jitsu classes.
 I have wanted to do this for years, so I was extremely motivated.
 I also told everyone that I was going to attempt it.
 These two factors kept me accountable, and kept me pushing.
 On this note, I have to recommend Fearless Motivation's Greatest Hits, and Jocko Willink’s Psychological Warfare.
-Both of those albums are amazing at setting a winning mindset – check them out.
+Both of those albums are amazing at setting a winning mindset so check them out.
 In addition, I would also recommend you to check out this interview with ultra-marathon runner Courtney Dauwalter, she recently won the MOAB 240 (mile) race in Utah in under 58 hours!

 I have talked about mindfulness here, so I won’t elaborate much other than to say that it helps you to get out of your head and see things for what they actually are.
-This helped me to quiet the niggling, doubting voices in my mind that were saying all the reasons that I should stop.
+This helped me to quiet the niggling, doubting voices in my mind that were saying all the reasons that I should stop during the 24 hour event.
 Instead I focused on my breathing, my goals and the task at hand.

 What really surprised me about meditation however was its ability to eliminate my muscle pain.

-In the weeks prior to the Grapple-A-Thon, I had pulled a muscle in my back deadlifting.
+In the weeks prior to the Grapple-A-Thon 24 hour event, I had pulled a muscle in my back deadlifting.
 At that stage it was just a niggle, so I wasn’t worried about it.
 However, at some stage in the night, I decided to sit down to eat some food on a soft couch during a small break.
 This was a massive mistake.
 Something about the softness of the couch significantly aggravated the pain and it flared up for a few hours.

 I was considering stopping, because I didn’t want to risk a significant injury.
 But I decided to try something.
 I did a quick meditation, with a focus on healing and relaxing my lower back.
 Basically I told my brain to tell the muscles to relax, that they were safe and that relaxation was the best option for the body moving forward.

 Surprisingly, this worked!
-In fact, even now, five days after the event, that area is no sorer than any other part of my body.
-Honestly, I don’t care if it is a placebo, the meditation or some other force.
+In fact, even now, five days after the 24 hour event, that area is no sorer than any other part of my body.
+Honestly, I don’t care if it is a placebo, the meditation, or some other force.
 Regardless of the cause, it worked, and I was able to continue for the rest of the night!

 If you are after more information on meditation and how to begin, I would suggest starting with these books: '10% Happier' and 'Mindfulness In Plain English', they helped me a lot.

-- Avoid heavy fatty foods – During the event I would recommend continuously snacking on small, easy to consume foods that are high in sugar or protein.
+- Avoid heavy fatty foods.
+During the event I would recommend continuously snacking on small, easy to consume foods that are high in sugar or protein.
 My favourites included jellybeans, protein bars and jerky.
-I made the mistake of eating a potato cake, which didn’t sit well at all when I continued exercising.
+I made the mistake of eating a potato cake in between two jiu jitsu classes, which didn’t sit well at all when I continued exercising.

 I became so concerned with the nausea that I almost called an ambulance for fear that the exercise had caused some kind of significant damage.
 Although, I also felt that perhaps it was the excessive eating of greasy foods that was causing the feeling.
 Thankfully the feelings passed and I was able to slowly feel less nauseous.
 Although this didn’t completely leave for about 3 days.

 As of writing, it is day five, and I am feeling significantly better.
 I went to the gym this morning and eased myself back into lifting.
 I didn’t feel 100% but I am on the mend.
-I also completed 2 hours of No-Gi BJJ, I was significantly weaker but was at moving fluidly and without much residual DOMS.
+I also completed 2 hours of No-Gi jiu jitsu classes, I was significantly weaker but was moving fluidly and without much residual DOMS.

 5: Unexpected Challenges

-Having completed this event, I am confident enough to attempt a marathon.
-In addition to my goal of the 24 hours of martial arts training, completing a marathon (in under five hours) is another major goal of mine.
-I hope to attempt this at some stage during 2018.
+Having completed this 24 hour event, I am confident enough to attempt a marathon.
+In addition to my goal of the 24 hours of martial arts training and jiu jitsu classes, completing a marathon (in under five hours) is another major goal of mine.

-*** I am deeply saddened to report that Darren Cartwright passed away on New Year’s Eve.
-I only just met Darren through the Grapple-A-Thon, but given the 24 hour session together, and the two of his classes that I attended, I am deeply moved by his passing.
-In the short time we spent together, I got a good understanding on his unique BJJ style and philosophy – he taught me a lot.
+*** I am deeply saddened to report that Darren Cartwright passed away on New Year’s Eve, about a week after this event.
+I only just met Darren through the Grapple-A-Thon, but given the 24 hour event together, and the two of his jiu jitsu classes that I attended, I am deeply moved by his passing.
+In the short time we spent together, I got a good understanding on his unique BJJ style and philosophy and he taught me a lot.
 Rest in peace brother, you will be missed. ***